mirror/dd-wrt/src/router/curl/docs/libcurl/curl_version_info.md

 HTTP Alt-Svc parsing and the associated options (Added in 7.64.1)

+## `AppleSecTrust`

+*features* mask bit: non-existent

+libcurl was built with support for Apple's SecTrust service to verify server certificates (Added in 8.17.0).

 ## `AsynchDNS`

 *features* mask bit: CURL_VERSION_ASYNCHDNS

-libcurl was built with support for asynchronous name lookups, which allows more exact timeouts (even on Windows) and less blocking when using the multi interface. (added in 7.10.7)
+libcurl was built with support for asynchronous name lookups, which allows more exact timeouts (even on Windows) and less blocking when using the multi interface.

 ## `brotli`

 *features* mask bit: CURL_VERSION_BROTLI

-supports HTTP Brotli content encoding using libbrotlidec (Added in 7.57.0)
+supports HTTP Brotli content encoding using libbrotlidec

 ## `asyn-rr`